Custom Search

 Description

-The Brazilian Terrier's coat is always tri-color; white and tan with black; blue or brown are also accepted.
+The Brazilian Terrier's coat is always tricolor—white and tan with black; blue or brown are also accepted.
 The tail may be docked or kept natural.
-It has a flat triangular skull.
-The chest is narrow, compact with a well balanced body.
+It has a flat, triangular skull.
+The chest is narrow and compact with a well-balanced body.

 Temperament

-The temperament of the Brazilian Terrier is best described as a big Jack Russell Terrier.
+The temperament of the Brazilian Terrier is best described as being like a big Jack Russell Terrier.
 They are very perky, alert, intelligent and frisky.
 This breed loves to play and will do so the whole time they are with their owners.
 They love to bark and dig and make good watchdogs.
+Tell this dog after they bark to warn you of something, that is enough and you will take care of things from there.
 They are great ratters, excellent at tracking and dispatching the rodents that inhabit rural ranches in Brazil.
-This devoted loving dog needs an owner who is familiar with the Terrier personality; one who can be as strong willed as they are.
-Spirited and obedient, yet absolutely fearless.
-Friendly and generally kind to children who have been taught not to tease or strike the dog.
-They are intelligent, yet willful and determined.
-This breed needs firm, experienced training.
+This devoted, loving dog needs an owner who is familiar with the terrier personality; one who can be a strong pack leader.
+Spirited and obedient, yet absolutely fearless, the Brazilian Terrier is friendly and generally kind to children.
+Children need to be taught how to be kind to the dog, but also how to be the dog's leader.
+This intelligent breed needs firm, experienced training, along with a firm, consistent, confident pack leader, or it will become willful and determined.
+To prevent behavior problems, the Brazilian Terrier needs rules it must follow and limits as to what it is and is not allowed to do, in order to prevent Small Dog Syndrome, human induced behaviors, where the dog believes he is pack leader to humans.
 They have strong hunting instincts (stronger than your average terrier) and should not be trusted with other small animals.
 They like to chase and explore.
 Be careful not to let them off the lead unless they are very well-trained.

 Height, Weight